-- Full text in a single line
+Full Text in a Single Line

-- Full text in multi lines
+Full Text in Multi Lines

-- Single line full regex
+Single line - full regex

-- Multiple lines full regex
+Multiple lines - full regex

-- JSON format
+JSON Format

-- Separator format
+Separator Format

-A log with full text in a single line means a line is a full log.
-When CLS collects logs, it uses the line break \n to mark the end of a log.
-For easier structural management, a default key value CONTENT is given to each log, but the log data itself will no longer be structured, nor will the log field be extracted.
-The time attribute of a log is determined by the collection time.
-For more information, see Full Text in a Single Line.
+A log with full text in a single line means a full log occupies one line.
+When CLS collects logs, it uses \\n as a line break to end a log.
+For easier structural management, each log is provided with a default key value CONTENT.
+However, the log data itself is no longer structured, and the log fields are not extracted.
+The Time log attribute depends on the time the log is collected.
+For more information, see Full text in a single line.

-Assume that the raw data of a log is:
+Assume that the raw data of a log is as follows: